intel-iot-devkit/iot-samples-cloud-setup/azure-mqtt.md

 ## Obtain an SAS token for device use

-You need to create an SAS token for enabling the Intel® Edison board to connect to the Azure\* IoT Hub for recording data.
+You need to create an SAS token for enabling the Intel® Edison board to connect to your Azure\* IoT Hub for recording data.
 The SAS token for this purpose has fewer privileges than the one created for administrative use.
 You can use `sastoken` as follows:

 ```
 sastoken <Your IoT Hub Name>.azure-devices.net/devices/<Your device name> <Your device primary key> 1440